dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 *   `Concrete`'s API may not fit your problem domain very well, as you may not be the only client it tries to serve.
-By designing your own interface, you have a chance to tailor it to your need - you may add higher-level functionalities, rename stuff, etc instead of just trimming the class.
-This allows you to write your code (user of the interface) in a more natural way, which means it will be more readable, more maintainable, and you'll be more productive.
+By designing your own interface, you have m_a chance to tailor it to your need - you may add higher-level functionalities, rename stuff, etc instead of just trimming the class.
+This allows you to write your code (user of the interface) in m_a more natural way, which means it will be more readable, more maintainable, and you'll be more productive.
 *   If `Concrete`'s implementation ever has to change, you don'type have to rewrite